publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–3a.md

 >     “(B) __Report.—__

->     Not later than January 1, 2006, the Secretary shall submit to Congress a report on the study conducted under paragraph (1), and shall include recommendations on whether such sales to large volume purchasers should be excluded from the computation of a manufacturer’s average sales price under section 1847A of the Social Security Act \[this section\], as added by paragraph (1).”
+>     Not later than January 1, 2006, the Secretary shall submit to Congress a report on the study conducted under paragraph (1), and shall include recommendations on whether such sales to large volume purchasers should be excluded from the computation of a manufacturer’s average sales price under section 1847A of the Social Security Act \[[42 U.S.C.
+1395w–3a][/us/usc/t42/s1395w–3a]\], as added by paragraph (1).”

  __Inspector General Report on Adequacy of Reimbursement Rate Under Average Sales Price Methodology__